CENG501-Projects/CENG501-Spring2022/Project_Akyurek_Soydan/Readme.md

 In addition, due to the computational limitations, we trained the model with a smaller dataset size, small batch size and less epochs than the original paper.
 When we took a batch size of 1 to use SGD, we encountered with mode collapse due to dominating gradients of a single image type.

 In the end, we obtained the results as given in Figures 2-5.
 For some images, our deshadowing network successfully removes the shadow with minimal artifacts as seen in Figures 3 and 4.
 For some cases, the shadows ghosts are still visible as listed in Figure 5.
 In general, we obtain results as given in Figure 2.1 and 2.2.
 The networks are often successful at removing shadows from the consistent environment patterns, such as the flat surface in column two of Figure 2.1 or the tiles in the second column of Figure 2.2.
 Although it doesn’t change for most of the images, for some cases such as the last two columns of Figure 2.2, training with unpaired data  produces better results.
+Samples from the original paper are also provided in Figure 6.

 ![1](https://user-images.githubusercontent.com/77360680/177642533-8dcb000f-c6f2-4442-8d66-ca331578a3d6.png)